nodulusteam/methodus.dev/docs/reference/server-decorators.md

 ### @ServerConfiguration
-> Used to bind a server instance to the process.
-The server behaviour is all up to it.
+> Used to bind a server instance to a framework.
+This example use the builtin `Express` server.
 ```typescript
 import { ServerConfiguration, RouterConfiguration, ConfiguredServer, BuiltInServers } from '@methodus/server';
 import { DataController } from './controller';